 What is SPF?

 SPF stands for Sun Protection Factor, and it’s how we measure the amount of protection against the sun’s UVB rays.
-It basically tells you how long you can stay in the sun without getting burned while wearing that sunscreen.
+It basically tells you how long you can stay in the sun without getting burned while wearing sunscreen.
 An SPF 30 allows about 3% of UVB rays to hit your skin, and an SPF 50 allows about 2% of UVB rays to reach your skin.

 Experts say that using a higher SPF isn’t necessarily better since this sometimes creates a false sense of security; people will think they’re covered in the sun for longer than they are and won’t reapply as often.